nclarius/pyPL/README.md

 # Features

 ### Modes
-- theorem proving: generate an analytic tableau to show that a formula or inference is valid/invalid
+- theorem proving: generate an analytic tableau or sequent tree to show that a formula or inference is valid/invalid
 - (counter) model generation: generate a minimal structure in which a given (set of) formulas is true/false
 - model checking: evaluation of expressions relative to structures, variable assignments and possible worlds
 - truth table generation